Affine logic for constructive mathematics: A meaning explanation

 A little thought suggests that one natural explanation of implication (which we indulge in some foreshadowing by writing as $\imp$) is: \begin{itemize} \item A proof of $P\imp Q$ is a method converting any proof of $P$ into a proof of $Q$, \emph{together with} a method converting any refutation of $Q$ into a refutation of $P$. \item A refutation of $P\imp Q$ is a proof of $P$ together with a refutation of $Q$. \end{itemize}

 \begin{rmk} This does not mean that when we prove an implication we must also prove its contrapositive explicitly.
 The ``proofs'' in these explanations, like those in the BHK interpretation, are not the ``proofs'' that a mathematician writes in a paper (or even formalizes on a computer).
 Rather they are ``verifications'', ``fully normalized proofs'', or ``data that must be extractable from a proof''.
-Not every intuitionistic proof (in the ordinary sense) of $P\lor Q$ begins by deciding whether to prove $P$ or $Q$, but intuitionistic logic satisfies the ``disjunction property'' that from any proof of $P\lor Q$ we can extract either a proof of $P$ or a proof of $Q$.
-Similarly, any proof of $P\imp Q$ must contain enough \emph{information} to transform refutations of $Q$ into refutations of $P$ as well as proofs of $P$ into proofs of $Q$. \end{rmk}
+Not every intuitionistic proof (in the ordinary sense) of $P\lor Q$ begins by deciding whether to prove $P$ or $Q$, but intuitionistic logic satisfies the ``disjunction property'' that from any proof of $P\lor Q$ in the empty context we can \emph{extract} either a proof of $P$ or a proof of $Q$.
+Similarly, any proof of $P\imp Q$ in the empty context must contain enough \emph{information} to transform refutations of $Q$ into refutations of $P$ as well as proofs of $P$ into proofs of $Q$. \end{rmk}

 Building contraposition into the definition of implication makes it unsurprising that we get $(P \imp Q) \logeq (\nt Q \imp \nt P)$.
 So it might seem that we are going to fall into \emph{classical} logic, but this is not the case.
 For instance, classically we have $\neg (P \to Q) \logeq P \land \neg Q$; but despite the apparent presence of this law in the ``refutation'' clause for $\imp$, we do \emph{not} have $\ntp{P\imp Q} \qlogeq P \aand \nt Q$.
 Instead we have $\ntp{P\imp Q} \logeq P \mand \nt Q$, where $\mand$ is a different kind of conjunction: \begin{itemize} \item A proof of $P\mand Q$ is a proof of $P$ together with a proof of $Q$. \item A refutation of $P\mand Q$ is a method converting any proof of $P$ into a refutation of $Q$, together with a method converting any proof of $Q$ into a refutation of $P$. \end{itemize} Note that $P\aand Q$ and $P\mand Q$ have the same \emph{proofs}, but different \emph{refutations}.
 Both refutation clauses are based on the idea that $P$ and $Q$ cannot both be true, but to refute $P\aand Q$ we must specify \emph{which} of them fails to be true, whereas to refute $P\mand Q$ we simply have to show that if one of them is true then the other cannot be.